vielmetti/commonplace/content/radio/grid/BL.md

 Each of these stations covers Hawaii.
 Best sports station is KIKI 990 Honolulu (BL11bh) which broadcasts the LA Dodgers.

+Note that in October 2018 none of these are active; not sure why.

 http://www.levinecentral.com/ham/grid_square.php?Grid=BL